Queensland's riverside capital city

 Things to do

-Brisbane regularly hosts world-class events at venues like the Queensland Art Gallery opens in new window and Gallery of Modern Art opens in new window (GoMA), the crown jewel of a crowded cultural scene.
+Brisbane regularly hosts big-ticket exhibitions at venues like the Queensland Art Gallery opens in new window and Gallery of Modern Art opens in new window (GoMA), the crown jewel of a crowded cultural scene.
 It’s the largest modern, purpose-built art museum in the Southern Hemisphere and has a well-earned reputation for staging exclusive Australian and international exhibitions.
 Make time to visit the Queensland Performing Arts Centre opens in new window (QPAC), Queensland Museum opens in new window and the State Library of Queensland opens in new window.

 The world’s third-largest sand island is just outside of Brisbane.
 Moreton Island is home to crystal-clear lakes and lagoons, abundant wildflowers, pristine beaches and towering sand dunes.
 Dive or snorkel to experience the wrecks and colourful reefs here but be sure to be shore-side at dusk to handfeed the dolphins.
 There’s also quad biking, four-wheel driving and sand tobogganing.